rrwabina/SkinLesionClassification/README.md

 2. Residual Networks (ResNet50, ResNet101, ResNet152) with BottleNeck layers
 3. Residual Networks (ResNet50, ResNet101, ResNet152) with BottleNeck layers and Squeeze and Excitation module

 *Note: No pre-trained models were utilized in this repository.
-We developed the models from scratch in order to customized the model (particularly BottleNeck layers to capture fine, intricate details of lesion and Squeeze and Excitation Blocks for image recalibration).*
+We developed the models from scratch in order to customize the model (particularly BottleNeck layers to capture fine, intricate details of lesion and Squeeze and Excitation Blocks for image recalibration).*

 <center>
 <img src = "/images/block_diagram.PNG" width = "1200"/>